chiayida/GAM300-ECS-Isolated/README.md

 This system is built to handle dynamic memory allocation efficiently, minimizing fragmentation and provides resuable memory blocks for custom objects and components.

+Source folders: `include/Memory/`, `source/Memory/`

 ---

-Files can be found in folders: include/Memory/, source/Memory/

----

 ## Features
 ### 1. **Custom Allocators**:
-- `FreeListAllocator`: Allocates a large memory block using a free list; supports FIND_FIRST and FIND_BEST allocation strategies.
+- `FreeListAllocator`: Allocates a large memory block using a free list; supports `FIND_FIRST` and `FIND_BEST` allocation strategies.
 - `PoolAllocator`: Divides memory into fixed-size chunks for efficient allocation.
-- `CustomAllocator`: Templated allocator combining both above; manages specific class types and handles object construction and destruction.
+- `CustomAllocator`: Templated allocator combining both above; manages specific object types and handles construction and destruction explicitly.

 ### 2. **Data Structures**:
 - `SinglyLinkedList`: Used by `FreeListAllocator`; a simple linked list used for free block management.
 - `StackLinkedList`: Used by `PoolAllocator`; a stack-based linked list used to manage chunk stacks.

 ### 3. **Unit Testing**:
-- Includes test cases to validate the functionality of the allocators.
+- Includes test cases to validate allocator functionality and behavior.

 ---